-For those looking for something less strenuous, we have the Zion Trifecta!
+For those looking for something less strenuous, we have the Joshua Tree Trifecta!
 The Trifecta is comprised of 3 different activities.
 You must complete all 3 in order to complete the Trifecta.
 The Trifecta is meant to be challenging, but less strenuous.
 These are iconic activities inside the park that should be experienced, but are doable with children.
 The 3 activities that makeup the Trifecta are:

 Barker Dam was constructed in 1900 for cattle and mining purposes.
 Today, it holds rainwater and runoff for the local wild animals and if you’re lucky you might get to see wildlife such as birds, rabbits, squirrels, or even bighorn sheep or a rattlesnake (always keep your distance around wildlife).
 This area causes one to wonder how people managed to exist in this barren environment until some sort of water capture was made.
 Water may or may not be present.
 The trail is an easy hike, though closed toed shoes are recommended due to cactus.
 From the parking lot, follow the rope fencing to get to the trailhead.